DrThomasAger/smile/README.md

 Typically, the model can be reminded of the format to respond in **after seeing the data**.
 This is a hot tip to maximize instruction following!
 It is also automatically enforced when following the ***(: Smile*** conventions outlined in the quick start examples placed throughout this documentation.

-# Prompt Engineering FAQ

-How to use a prompt language for prompt engineering to structure text for reliable, consistent and effective results.

 ## What are the indicators that (: Smile is well-written?

 * No bleedover of prompt language e.g. (: Smile brackets, into response language (Like Markdown or JSON).